willhowes/makers_portfolio_and_notes/week_4.md

 ### Thursday
 1. Look into ORM to understand what it is.
 * Achieved by:
 * Reading articles and watching videos.
-Can now explain what ORM is see takeaways
+Can now explain what ORM is see [takeaways](https://github.com/willhowes/makers_portfolio_and_notes/blob/master/week_4.md#orm-object-relational-mapping)

 2. Go through steps 11 and 12 of the bookmark manager challenge again.
 In order to consolidate my understanding of what we did yesterday.
+* Did this and I now understand better how the MVC model interacts with databases.

 ### Wednesday
 1. Go through yesterday's steps (6-10) on the weekly challenge, to reinforce my understanding of databases.